psychowood/YAHapp/README.md

 # YAHapp

-What started as a simple java CLI port of HENkaku offline (still available [here](https://github.com/psychowood/YAHapp/tree/offline-hosting)), is now trying to evolve in a PS Vita (HEHkaku enabled) companion app.
+What started as a simple java CLI port of HENkaku offline (still available [here](https://github.com/psychowood/YAHapp/tree/offline-hosting)), is now trying to evolve in a PS Vita (HEHkaku enabled) companion app for Android devices.

 Current features: